Household Waste Recycling Centres (HWRCs)

 All of the sites are self-service, with trolleys provided to help with heavy items.
 Site staff will provide assistance if requested.
 Make sure you wear sensible footwear.

-Some materials are not accepted on sites (e.g. cat/dog poo & asbestos).
-For more information and details on other restricted items click here.
+Some materials are not accepted on sites: cat/dog poo, asbestos, clinical waste, explosives, radioactive waste and liquid paint.
+For more information and details on other restricted items click here or search our A - Z of Recycling.

 As long as the waste is from your own home (domestic waste) you can bring a van onto any of the Household Waste Recycling Centre sites and dispose of your waste for free.
-You may however be asked by a member of staff to sign a form stating that the waste is not from a trade/ businness source.
+You may however be asked by a member of staff to sign a form stating that the waste is not from a trade/ business source.
+If you are a trader, you can bring a van onto site however you will have to pay to dispose of your waste.
+See the chargeable trade waste service costs.

 Please click here for details of what happens to the different types of recyclable items deposited at the 11 Suffolk sites.

-Bags of high quality soil-improver are available to purchase for £1.50 from each of the 11 centres.
+25 litre bags of high quality soil-improver are available to purchase for £2.50 from each of the 11 centres.
 This is made from garden waste which is processed at a large scale compost facility in the county.